ishacusp/ARGO_Labs/README.md

 This is a repository for all my work at ARGO Labs (in construction)

-The goal of this project is to implement a traffic flow counter/count distinct objects for the streets of New York City (2nd Avenue Street of NYC) using ENet Neural Network (pixel wise real-time semantic segmentation) and OpenCV.
+The goal of this project is to implement a traffic flow counter/count distinct objects for the streets of New York City (2nd Avenue Street of NYC) using ENet Neural Network (pixel wise semantic segmentation) and OpenCV.

 1. Package Requisities: